 Maintenance Of Dental Implants: Caring For Lasting Results!

-What Is Dental Implant Maintenance?
+What Is Maintenance Of Dental Implants?

-Dental implant maintenance means following a set of guidelines for care after your prosthetic teeth have been attached to the dental implant fittings.
+Maintenance of dental implants means following a set of guidelines for care after your prosthetic teeth have been attached to the dental implant fittings.

 Generally, maintenance for the implants begins on the day your dentist places the final prosthesis.
 Regular checkups ensure that everything is in place and that they function just like natural teeth.
 It ensures the longevity of your implant and prevents the signs of implant failure.